 Economical assets are to be used only for business of Economical.
-They are not to be used for personal purposes or in support of non-Economical business or activity.
+They are not to be used for personal purposes, or in support of non-Economical business or activity.

 The insurance industry is subject to complex and changing laws and regulations.
-Such laws may vary among the provinces in which we do business.
-In order to avoid inadvertent and unintentional breaches, we should seek clarification with our leaders about the application or meaning of any legal requirement.
+Such laws may vary among the provinces in which Economical does business.
+In order to avoid an inadvertent or unintentional breach, employees should seek clarity with their leader about the application or meaning of any legal requirement.

 Complying with antitrust and competition laws

-For instance, when business competitors (actual or potential) agree (even if only tacitly) on the prices that they will charge our customers or prevent or impede other businesses from competing in a market, they may be committing an offence under competition laws.
+Most competition law regimes generally prohibit agreements and communication among competitors on any aspect of competitive parameters (e.g., price, product, or service).
+For instance, when business competitors (actual or potential) agree (even if only tacitly) on the prices that they will charge customers or prevent or impede other businesses from competing in a market, they may be committing an offence under competition laws.

 Some examples of anti-competitive actions include, but are not limited to:

 - Communicating with or sending messages to competitors through any means about future pricing or other competitive activities